apache/spark/docs/apache-airflow-providers/index.rst

 You do not need to do anything special besides creating the ``apache_airflow_provider`` entry point returning properly formatted meta-data (dictionary with ``extra-links`` and ``hook-class-names`` fields).

+Anyone who runs airflow in an environment that has your Python package installed will be able to use the package as a provider package.

 **What do I need to do to turn a package into a provider?**

 You need to do the following to turn an existing Python package into a provider (see below for examples):